 \subsection{Datasets and Settings}

 To evaluate our method when facing limited data, experiments are carried out on the CG \cite{kim2008canonical} dataset.
-It consists of $900$ video sequences covering nine kinds of hand gesture.
+It consists of $900$ video sequences covering nine kinds of hand gestures.
 For this dataset, following the criteria in \cite{chen2020covariance}, we randomly select $20$ and $80$ clips for training and testing per class, respectively.
 For evaluation, we resize each frame into $20 \times 20$ and obtain the grey scale feature.
-To further facilitate our experiment, we reduce each frame dimenson into $100$ by PCA.
+To further facilitate our experiment, we reduce each frame dimension to $100$ by PCA.
 Then we compute the covariance matrix of size $100 \times 100$ to represent each video.

 We employ the popular FPHA \cite{garcia2018first} dataset for skeleton-based action recognition.
 It includes 1,175 action videos of 45 different action categories.
-For a fair comparison, we follow the protocals in \cite{symnet}.
+For a fair comparison, we follow the protocols in \cite{wang2021symnet}.
 In detail, we use 600 action clips for training and 575 for testing and each frame is vectorized into a 63-dimensional feature vector with the provided 3D coordinates of 21 hand joints.
-Then we obtain a $63 \times 63$ covaraince representation for each sequence.
+Then we obtain a $63 \times 63$ covariance representation for each sequence.

 To assess the utility of our method in the task of relatively large scale, UCF-101 \cite{soomro2012ucf101} dataset is exploited, which is sourced from YouTube, containing 13k realistic user-uploaded video clips of 101 types of action.
 To facilitate our experiment, 50 kinds of action are randomly selected, each of which consists of 100 clips.
 We call this dataset UCF-sub in the following.
-As what we did in the CG dataset, we exploit grey scale feature and reduce the dimension of each frame into 100 by PCA.
+As we did in the CG dataset, we exploit the grey scale feature and reduce the dimension of each frame to 100 by PCA.
 The seventy-thirty-ratio (STR) protocol is exploited to build the gallery and probes.

-The configurations on three datasets are listed in \cref{tab:parameters}.
+The configurations on three datasets are listed in \tabref{tab:parameters}.